Topological Gravity as the Early Phase of Our Universe: Dualities and early universe

 One of the main lessons learned from string theory in the past couple of decades about the nature of quantum gravity is the prevalence of dualities.
 Duality symmetries imply that, when we vary the parameters specifying the configurations of a given system and go to extreme corners we get totally different descriptions of the physics.
 This is accomplished by the emergence of light modes in the extreme regions of parameter space, which provide a new description of the system, i.e., a dual description.
 In other words, the lesson learned is that {\it there is no effective theory which is valid in all regions of a physical system as we vary the parameters of the theory}.
 This breakdown of effective theory is a feature of all theories we know in the context of string theory.
 This is captured by the distance conjecture and is one of the Swampland principles~\cite{Ooguri:2006in}.
 This in particular implies that as the dimensionful parameters of the system change by $\mathcal{O}(1)$ in Planck units, an exponentially light tower of states emerge.
 In particular, {\it an ``all encompassing'' effective theory which is valid in all regimes of parameter space --- even though this may naively sound to be a better situation to be in --- is believed not to be a consistent quantum gravitational theory and belongs to the Swampland.} Let us revisit the situation with early cosmology in light of this general lesson learned from string theory.

 If we consider the Friedmann-Lema\^itre-Robertson-Walker (FLRW) cosmology which provides a good description of cosmology except possibly for very early times, we see that the temperature of the universe is decreasing as time evolves.
 Moreover as we extrapolate back in time the temperature of the universe is expected to increase even beyond the Planck temperature.
 Of course we do not expect FLRW to be valid in this regime.
 How do we deal with this situation?
 One possible solution, as in the inflationary scenario~\cite{Guth:1980zm,Linde:1981mu,Albrecht:1982wi}, or bounce scenarios~\cite{Steinhardt:2001st,Khoury:2001wf,Donagi:2001fs} is to include additional terms or fields in the action that become important when we go back to early times.
 In all these scenarios, the additional fields or terms one considers can still be described by the same effective Lagrangian, including early and late times.
 However, this is not what string dualities would have led us to expect: we would have expected that in early times we have a totally different dual description of the physics which could not have been captured by the addition of a few fields or terms to the Lagrangian.
+In particular, the limit of infinite temperature is an infinite distance limit from the viewpoint of the Swampland distance conjecture (DC)~\cite{Ooguri:2006in}.
+One can see this by recalling that a finite temperature $T = \beta^{-1}$ is implemented by a Euclidean time circle with radius $R_t = \beta/2\pi$.
+The distance relevant for the DC is then $\sim |\log \beta|$ so we expect a tower of states of mass:

+The strong version of the DC then implies the existence of a dual description as $T\rightarrow \infty$.
 It was with this motivation in mind that the model of string gas cosmology was proposed for the early universe~\cite{Brandenberger:1988aj}.
 Even though we will not be using this specific model in this paper, it sets the stage for some of the motivations for what we will be using.
 We will now turn to a review of string gas cosmology.